Zhong-Lab-UCSD/BENG183_2023Fall_Applied-Genomic-Technologies/Final_Paper/Group_19_Alternative_Splicing/Group_19_Alternative_Splicing.md

 Image credit [Wildonger BIMM 100 - UCSD]
 <div align="left">

-> In the Drosophila genus (also known as fruit flies), a single gene, Down syndrome cell adhesion molecule (DSCAM), can be alternatively spliced to produce **38,016** different mature mRNA products.
+> In the Drosophila genus (also known as fruit flies), a single gene, Down syndrome cell adhesion molecule (DSCAM), can be alternatively spliced to produce **38,016** different mature mRNA products [7].

 ### Evolutionary Perspective